 But on top of that, I also had the pleasure of:

-knows more than most about one of my favourite topics: how to convene great conversations that make things happen;
+(1) Hiking on beautiful Mt.
+Tam on a gorgeous, sunny day with Ken Homer, a smart, funny guy who knows more than most about one of my favourite topics: how to convene great conversations that make things happen;

-The Grove from David Sibbet and being invited to play with his cool Wacom tablet!
+(2) Getting a tour of The Grove from David Sibbet and being invited to play with his cool Wacom tablet!

 (3) Spending a delicious afternoon in the company of three brilliant graphic recording colleagues, Julie Gieseke, Mariah Howard and Leslie Salmon-Zhu.
 We had all kinds of plans for what we would do that day, but wound up just sitting and talking, talking, talking...and laughing our heads off in between all the talk.
 It was such an inspiration to hang out with these women and share stories, questions, ideas and giggles, and I only wish I could do this regularly!